C. H. Z. Fernando: Early life and education

 Fernando was born to Charles Matthew Fernando, a Crown Counsel and Jane Maria Caroline, third daughter of Charles Henry de Soysa, Sir Marcus Fernando was his uncle.
 He was educated at St. Joseph's College, Colombo and Royal College, Colombo before proceeding to the United Kingdom of Great Britain and Ireland in 1907.
 There, he was drawn to the activities of the Sinn Féin and had met Lenin at party meetings.
 Having graduated from the University of Cambridge in 1913, with a BA and a LLB, on his return to Ceylon, Fernando became an Advocate.

 Business career

 He soon took to business with holdings in tea and rubber plantations, plumbago (graphite) mining and shipping, which he consolidated in the holding company C. H. Z. Fernando & Co.
-In 1928 he became a co-owner of the Mount Lavinia Hotel.
+In 1928 he became the owner of the Mount Lavinia Hotel.
 He was the Chairmen of the Ceylon Import Merchants Association and a member of the Low-Country Products Association.